-Western Philosophy for Kids: Justice, Faith, and Free Will
+Western Philosophy for Kids: Justice, Faith, and Free Will – COURSE CLOSED

 The first book, Xperiment, examines the nature of justice through Plato, Aristotle, Hobbes, Locke, and Rousseau.
 The second book, Finding Faith, concerns arguments for and against the existence of God, drawing on Augustine, Anselm, Aquinas, and Pascal.
 The third book, Will Power, explores Stoic versus Epicurean views of human freedom.

 Student Expectations: Students will be expected to write three essays, one for each novel.
+They will also be expected to take part in the debates.

 Student Support: The instructor is available via email.